lhoangan/lhoangan.github.io/_posts/projects/2014-06-24-antarctica-story.md

 ---
 layout: post
-title:  "Antarctica Story: when Linux and Wireshark get along"
+title:  "Antarctica Story: when Linux and Wireshark getting along"
 author: "Khoi-Nguyen C. Mac, Hoang-An Le, Quoc-Minh Bui"
 affiliation: "EURECOM institute, Campus SophiaTech, Telecom ParisTech"
 date:   2014-06-24
 excerpt: "Simple Android game project for the course Mobile Aplications and Services, Fall 2014, at EURECOM institute, Campus SophiaTech, France."
 project: true
-feature: /assets/images/posts/2015-02-02/main_menu.png
+feature: /assets/images/posts/2014-06-24/feature2.png
-thumbnail: /assets/images/posts/2015-02-02/dumdumicon.png
+thumbnail: /assets/images/posts/2014-06-24/thumbnail4.png
 tag:
 - course project
+- CGI
 - maya
 comments: true
 ---

-A short just-for-fun clip for 3D Graph course, 2014, EURECOM institute, Campus Sophia Tech, France

-The scenery and all the 3D models are manually designed by the authors using Autodesk Maya 2015.
-Video production and effects are done with Adobe After Effect X5.

-This clip was done as a course project.
-No commercial purpose involves.
-Some of the videos and audio tracks used in the clip may be copyrighted and the authors do not hold these copyrights.

-This clip was made in the scope of a course project and has no means to be used for commercial purpose.
-Some of the videos and sound tracks used in this video may be copyrighted and the authors do not own these copyrights.

-The movie tells a story of a penguin family in Antarctica.
+This short movie tells a story of a penguin family in Antarctica.
 They were spotted by a white shark while resting on a floating iceberg.
 Although the iceberg was out of reach, the shark made his own approach to the penguins.
 While everything was under-anticipated according to his plan, the shark encountered something new later on, something that would completely change everything...

+The video clip is provided as the result for the course on 3D and Virutal Imaging in 2014 at EURECOM institute, Campus Sophia Tech, France.
+The scenery and some the 3D models are manually designed by the authors using Autodesk Maya 2015.
+Video production and effects are done with Adobe After Effect X5.

+*This clip was made in the scope of a course project and has no means to be used for commercial purpose.
+Some of the videos and sound tracks used in this video may be copyrighted and the authors do not own these copyrights.*

 ## Pre-production

 ### Storyboard

-### Scene list

 Because of the complexity in modeling and animation which may require advanced Maya techniques in control and manipulate the objects, the product cannot be